-The Karwendel High Trail (Karwendel Höhenweg) is a stunning 6-stage trail in the Tirol region of Austria.
+The Karwendel High Trail (Karwendel Höhenweg) is a stunning 6-stage route in the Tirol region of Austria.
 The official website describes it as a "demanding, multi-day tour...on a mountain trail in the black (difficult) category".
 At about 42 miles and 13,000ft of elevation gain, I'd tend to agree with this description.
 There's nothing overly technical about this route, but there is significant elevation gain and loss, some narrow/high exposure sections, and spots that require (short, straightforward) usage of cables and iron rungs.
 There are a variety of huts on the route, so you can look forward to a warm bed, cold beer, and dinner each night.

 - ~42 miles/67km